VoltDB/app-adperformance/client/src/README.md

 BenchmarkConfig.java
   - defines the commmand-line arguments for the benchmark

-CardBenchmark.java
+AdTrackingBenchmark.java
   - extends BaseBenchmark.java
   - uses command-line arguments from BenchmarkConfig.java
-  - Provides the implementation for application-specific actions: initialize() - executed once, pre-populates card accounts table iterate() - executed at a controlled rate throughout the duration of the benchmark, generates randomized preauthorizations, purchases and transfers. printResults() - customized to list the results of the particular stored procedures involved.
+  - Provides the implementation for application-specific actions: initialize() - executed once, pre-populates inventory and campaigns iterate() - executed at a controlled rate throughout the duration of the benchmark, generates randomized events.

-If you were to use this applicatoin as a template, you should only need to copy and modify CardBenchmark and possibly add options to BenchmarkConfig.
+If you were to use this applicatoin as a template, you should only need to copy and modify AdTrackingBenchmark and possibly add options to BenchmarkConfig.